Evans, Jr. and Huff lead the way with 15 points each

-Keith Brown is in his fifth year as an assistant coach with the Nevada basketball program.
+Keith Brown is in his sixth year as an assistant coach with the Nevada basketball program.
 He came to the University of Nevada after spending two seasons as an assistant coach at Seattle University.

 Brown helped coach the Wolf Pack to the 2012 Western Athletic Conference title and was instrumental in helping the Pack earn bids to the 2010 and 2012 National Invitation Tournaments.
-In two of his four seasons the Pack won more than 20 games including a 28-7 record in 2012.
+In two of his five seasons the Pack won more than 20 games including a 28-7 record in 2012.
 The 28 wins is tied for the second best win total in school history.

 Under his coaching all five Pack starters earned postseason honors during the 2011-12 season with sophomore Deonte Burton being named the WAC Player of the Year.
 It is the second time that a Pack player grabbed the Player of the Year honor during his tenure as Luke Babbitt won the award in 2010.